tanyaweaver/python-dev-accelerator/source/lectures/day11/scraping.rst

     [souptests]
     heffalump:souptests cewing$

+.. nextslide:: Defaults and Configuration

-Once installed, BeautifulSoup will choose it automatically.
+Once installed, BeautifulSoup will choose ``html5lib`` automatically.
 Actually, BeautifulSoup will choose the "best" available.

-You can specify the parser if you need to control it and you have more than one available.
+You can specify the parser if you need to control it *and* you have more than one parser available.

 Getting Webpages
 ----------------

-Python provides tools for opening urls and communicating with servers.
-It's spread across the ``urllib`` and ``urllib2`` packages.
+As with IMAP, FTP and other web protocols, Python provides tools for using HTTP as a client.
+They are spread across the ``urllib`` and ``urllib2`` packages.

 These packages have pretty unintuitive APIs.